 - Der Tau and das Tau

-Then you realise that there is this issue with the pluralisations of the nouns:
+Then you realise that there is the struggle with the plural forms of the nouns:

 - Why is it “Häuser” but not “Hausen”?